DiskChunGS: Large-Scale 3D Gaussian SLAM Through Chunk-Based Memory Management: Experiments

-We conduct all experiments on an AMD Ryzen 5950X CPU, 64GB of RAM, PCIe Gen 4 NVMe SSD, and an Nvidia RTX 3090 GPU (24GB VRAM).
-Since CaRtGS~\cite{Feng_2025}, GigaSLAM~\cite{deng2025gigaslamlargescalemonocularslam}, and On-The-Fly~\cite{Meuleman_2025} originally reported results on different hardware, we rerun and evaluate these methods using their publicly available code on our hardware, enabling fair comparison of tracking, visual, and performance metrics.
-We acknowledge that some methods require GPUs with greater \ac{vram} capacity than our current hardware; however, our disk-based approach doesn't suffer from this memory limitation.
+We conduct all experiments on an AMD Ryzen 5950X CPU, 64 GB of RAM, PCIe Gen 4 NVMe SSD, and an Nvidia RTX 3090 GPU (24 GB VRAM).
+Since CaRtGS~\cite{Feng_2025}, GigaSLAM~\cite{deng2025gigaslamlargescalemonocularslam}, and On-The-Fly~\cite{Meuleman_2025} originally reported results on different hardware, we rerun these methods using their public code on our hardware for fair comparison.
+We acknowledge that some methods require GPUs with greater \ac{vram} capacity than our current hardware; however, our disk-based approach is not constrained by this memory limitation.
 To ensure fair comparison of online processing capabilities, we evaluate all methods using their online-only performance.
 For GigaSLAM~\cite{deng2025gigaslamlargescalemonocularslam}, this means excluding its offline post-processing stage.
 We note that GigaSLAM's~\cite{deng2025gigaslamlargescalemonocularslam} published results include extensive offline refinement, which can achieve higher quality but requires substantial additional computation time, commonly an hour or more per sequence.

 CaRtGS~\cite{Feng_2025} and On-The-Fly~\cite{Meuleman_2025} have not been previously evaluated on KITTI~\cite{Geiger2012CVPR} by their original authors.
 For On-The-Fly~\cite{Meuleman_2025}, we use the default hyperparameters provided by the authors, which are designed to generalize across datasets.
 For CaRtGS~\cite{Feng_2025}, initially intended for indoor scenes, we fine-tune hyperparameters to optimize performance on outdoor sequences.
 Our method uses a chunk size of 10 meters for all datasets.